earthly/earthly/docs/earthfile/earthfile.md

 ##### `--allow-privileged`

-Similar to [`FROM --allow-privileged`](#allow-privileged), extend the ability to request privileged capabilities to all invokations of the imported alias.
+Similar to [`FROM --allow-privileged`](#allow-privileged), extend the ability to request privileged capabilities to all invocations of the imported alias.

 ## SHELL (not supported)